Dominic Glynn

+Other notable works

 In 1994, Glynn worked with World Championship Wrestling (WCW) to compose "Warped Mind", the entrance theme of professional wrestler Alex Wright, which he used for the entirety of his WCW career.

+In 1998, "Stressed Out" from "Strictly Drum 'N' Bass", an album made by Glynn, Justin Anthony Mackay and James Young was used as the main theme song for the Oblivion roller coaster at Alton Towers in Staffordshire.

-In the early 2000s Glynn collaborated with screenwriter David McGillivray, writing the music for a series of short low budget horror films which were screened at The London FrightFest Film Festival.
+In the early 2000s, Glynn collaborated with screenwriter David McGillivray, writing the music for a series of short low budget horror films which were screened at The London FrightFest Film Festival.

 In 2007, Glynn wrote and performed the score for the British crime thriller Bad Day, starring Claire Goose and Donna Air and Sarah Harding.
 As a regular writer for Universal Music Publishing Group, and other production music libraries, his music has featured in episodes of The Simpsons, Red Dwarf, Episodes, Homeland, The Late Show with Stephen Colbert, and Eerie Indiana, and the feature films Holy Man and Kevin & Perry Go Large.

 In 2005/2006, his composition "Dangerous Beauty" was used as the theme to the hit Dutch television thriller series, Vuurzee.
 A number of his production music tracks have been aired on the Adult Swim TV channel "bumps".

 Glynn has also been active in the alternative electronica field, running the left field record label, No Bones Records and recording under the names Fluid and Cybajaz and, with Justin Mackay, as Syzygy.
 Much of his work as Syzygy was released during the 1990s on Rising High Records.
 Syzygy also released music on Infonet Records — an electronic music offshoot of Creation Records.
 He also co-composed the score of the video game Forsaken (performing as The Swarm) and also contributed music for Re-Volt, both published by Acclaim Entertainment.
-He has collaborated with Michael Faulkner's D-Fuse AV in both live performance and music videos, and has been seen regularly as both artist and DJ at The Big Chill.
+He has collaborated with Michael Faulkner's D-Fuse AV in both live performance and music videos and has been seen regularly as both artist and DJ at The Big Chill.

 Glynn has written soundtrack music for many of B7 Productions's audio plays, based on the BBC TV series Blake's 7, which subsequently were aired on BBC Radio 4 Extra.